Budget Botox on the High Street? “You get what you pay for!”

 There is not a large margin for profit in anti-wrinkle injections, so in order for Superdrug to make any profit (which they obviously want!) product will have to be used sparingly.

-You also pay for your Practitioner’’s time: of course a 10-minute consultation is going to cost less than a thorough half-hour analysis, but as Aurora’’s Mr Richards emphasizes, this process really is vital:
+You also pay for your Practitioner’’s time: of course a 10-minute consultation is going to cost less than a thorough half-hour analysis, but as Aurora’’s Aurora Clinics Founder emphasizes, this process really is vital:

 “It is important that your Practitioner knows your full medical history, has taken the time to analyse your face and how your muscles work to get a good feel for which lines and wrinkles need treating, debriefs you fully about what the treatment involves and the complications that can occur, so that you know exactly what you are having done.
 And the aftercare is just as important as the treatment itself.”“